artisan-build/environmental/README.md

 ```

-If you want certain users to be able to edit environment variables in non-local environments, you can use the
-`ArtisanBuild\Environmental\EditsEnvironments` trait on your user model.
-This trait contains a method

 ## Additional Environment Files

 We use Laravel Vapor for several of our projects and to save GitHub Actions minutes, we deploy our staging and